-Bald Cypress tree is also known as Taxodium distichum and is a native to the southeastern United States.
+The bald Cypress tree is also known as Taxodium distichum and is a native to the southeastern United States.
 It is deciduous conifer that is mainly found in the wetlands.
 It is a truly majestic tree that stands tall and looks magnificent in emerald green color.
-It can be planted on the road- side or even in your home garden to make it look spectacular.
+It can be planted on the roadside or even in your home garden to make it look spectacular.
 Bald Cypress is prized for not only ornamental reasons but also for its timber which is widely used for wood carvings and decorative panels.

 The tree thrives well in dry areas and cities as well.
-They prefer acidic soil and can attain height of about 60- 90 feet on maturity.
+They prefer acidic soil and can attain a height of about 60- 90 feet on maturity.
 The shape of the tree ranges from pyramidal to oval and even columnar.
-The leaves are long and needle shaped.
-The Bald Cypress is quite adaptable as it can well in both submerged conditions and also in well- drained soil.
+The leaves are long and needle-shaped.
+The Bald Cypress is quite adaptable as it can well in both submerged conditions and also in well-drained soil.
 It develops knees in wet and swampy areas.
-The tree blooms from April to May and looses the leaves in autumn season.
+The tree blooms from April to May and loses the leaves in autumn season.

 It is a very versatile tree and can be planted as a specimen in the garden or also in front of the house outside the main entrance.
-They look equally good on road side next to your home.
-You can plant them through seeds but it is a little tricky for beginners so it is advisable to buy bald cypress plant from a nursery and plant it in your home garden directly.
-The nursery plants are healthy and well- maintained so you can choose the one that you like and bring it home.
+They look equally good on the roadside next to your home.
+You can plant them through seeds but it is a little tricky for beginners, so it is advisable to buy bald cypress plant from a nursery and plant it in your home garden directly.
+The nursery plants are healthy and well- maintained so you could choose the one that you like and bring it home.

 If you take care of your plant, then it can last for years to come, and you will get compliments from everyone who sets an eye on the spectacular tree standing proudly in the middle of your home garden.
 Another cypress similar to the Bald Cypress is the Leyland Cypress or the Eastern Red Cedar.